Dbenatar/reading-notes/Learning Markdown.md

 To create a heading using Markdown you simply use a # symbol and a space before the text you wish to turn into a header.
 You can add up to six # to determine which size of header you would like to use.
 One # would creat an "H1" which is the largest and 6"#" beaing the smallest.

+When typing using Markdown you can format your text to be in **Bold** or in *Italics* to ad any emphsis on your writing.
+This is done with two asterisks to make text bold and a single asterisks for italics.

+Markdown can also be used to create links in your text by adding an optional title in between square brackets [] followed immediately by the URL inside of regular brackets ().

+On top of the mentioned formatting you can add to your Markdown text, you can creat lists, when creating an Unordered list in Markdown you can use three different symbols to create the list items, dashes (-), asterisks (*) or a plus sign (+).